Boris Nemtsov’s latest investigative report

 Russia is a winter country.
 It’s hard to find a place on the map of Russia where there hasn’t been snow and where winter sports are not developed.
 But Putin found such a spot and decided to hold the winter Olympics there.
 It’s the city of Sochi.

 Before the announcement of the Russian application for the Olympics, many citizens, including the authors of this report, were certain that the Olympics would be held in the mountainous regions of Sochi, in the gorges and on the slopes of Krasnaya Polyana.
 Many people thought then that the Olympics would result in increased prestige for Russia in the world, the development of winter sports and the creation of a world-class ski resort, the only one in our country.

-Putin’s personal trip to Guatemala and his assurances that the Olympic facilities would be completed on time, and that enormous suns – $12 billion – would be spent on preparation played a large role in the success of the Russian application.
+Putin’s personal trip to Guatemala and his assurances that the Olympic facilities would be completed on time, and that enormous sums – $12 billion – would be spent on preparation, played a large role in the success of the Russian application.